jewellsean/LZeroSpikeInference/README.md

 # LZeroSpikeInference: A package for estimating spike times from calcium imaging data using an L0 penalty [![Build Status](https://travis-ci.com/jewellsean/LZeroSpikeInference.svg?token=oixVftbrq2TkrSApRKn2&branch=master)](https://travis-ci.com/jewellsean/LZeroSpikeInference)

 This package implements an algorithm for deconvolving calcium imaging data for a single neuron in order to estimate the times at which the neuron spikes.
+See [https://jewellsean.github.io/fast-spike-deconvolution/](https://jewellsean.github.io/fast-spike-deconvolution/) for tutorials and additional information.

 This algorithm solves the optimization problems
 ### AR(1) model